essentia nutrition

 Irritable Bowel Syndrome (IBS) is a common digestive disorder that affects as many as 1 in 5 people at some time in their lives.

 IBS is due to irregularities in the normal rhythmic muscular contractions of the bowels disrupting the normal progress of food and waste.
-Sometimes the intestines get partially blocked, trapping gas and stools and leading to bloating and constipation as well as the build up of toxins and mucus in the gut.
+Sometimes the intestines get partially blocked, trapping gas and stool and leading to bloating and constipation as well as the build up of toxins and mucus in the gut.
 Typical IBS symptoms include:

 • Constipation